LarryWang2718/AI-Cube-Solver/QUICKSTART.md

 **Very slow performance**
 - This is normal for the first run (building PDBs)
 - For faster testing, use `--max-iterations 10` or simpler scrambles
-- IDDFS is slower than IDA* for most cases